AI Infrastructure Sovereignty: Introduction

-This shift motivates a re-examination of AI sovereignty.
-Existing discussions largely emphasize data localization, jurisdiction, privacy regulation, or model provenance.
-While these dimensions remain relevant, recent work shows that they are insufficient to explain who can effectively deploy, operate, and evolve AI systems at scale \cite{FutureCIO2025,Fratini2024DigitalSovereignty}.
-In practice, sovereignty increasingly depends on access to electricity, water, land, fiber infrastructure, and automation capabilities, as well as the ability to coordinate them under operational constraints.
+These realities call for a shift in how AI sovereignty is understood.
+Most existing discussions focus on data localization, jurisdiction, privacy, and model ownership.
+Frameworks such as GDPR~\cite{GDPR2016} and the CLOUD Act~\cite{CloudAct2018} show how sovereignty has been approached through legal and regulatory mechanisms.
+Intellectual property protections over data, models, and software add another layer of formal control.
+While these remain important, they do not fully explain who can actually deploy, operate, and evolve AI systems at scale~\cite{FutureCIO2025,Fratini2024DigitalSovereignty}.

-Recent geopolitical developments have highlighted the strategic risks of dependence on externally controlled AI technologies.
-Export controls, sanctions, and platform concentration have shown that access to compute, models, and infrastructure can be constrained by political decisions beyond the control of end users \cite{Esposito2025}.
-As AI becomes critical to economic activity, public services, and national security, many regions are seeking forms of sovereign AI that reduce exposure to unilateral disruption.
-While complete technological independence is unrealistic given global supply chains, this trend reflects a growing emphasis on operational autonomy, diversification, and the ability to sustain AI capabilities even under adverse geopolitical conditions \cite{MITTechReview2026Sovereignty}.
+In practice, sovereignty increasingly depends on access to physical resources such as electricity, water, land, fiber infrastructure, and automation capabilities, along with the ability to coordinate them under real operational constraints.

-In this work, it is useful to distinguish between legal sovereignty and operational sovereignty.
-Legal sovereignty concerns jurisdiction, data protection, compliance, and formal control over ownership and access rights.
-While necessary, these mechanisms do not by themselves determine whether AI systems can be deployed, operated, or adapted under real-world constraints.
-Operational sovereignty refers instead to the ability to observe infrastructure state, make decisions based on local conditions, and execute actions within locally defined policies and limits.
-It is exercised through visibility, control authority, and validated execution across compute, network, and energy systems.
-Telemetry, automation, and closed-loop control are therefore not merely operational tools, but core enablers of operational sovereignty in AI infrastructure.
+This tutorial draws a key distinction between \emph{legal sovereignty} and \emph{operational sovereignty}.
+Legal sovereignty concerns jurisdiction, compliance, and formal ownership, as reflected in regulatory frameworks and IP protections.
+Operational sovereignty, by contrast, is about what can actually be done: the ability to observe system state, make decisions based on local conditions, validate those decisions, and act within defined policies and physical limits.
+It depends on visibility, control authority, and the ability to execute reliably across compute, network, and energy systems.
+In this sense, telemetry, automation, and closed-loop control are not just operational tools, but core enablers of sovereign AI infrastructure.